Tips for driving in Fuerteventura

 Drink drive limit Fuerteventura

-Of course, drink driving is also illegal (and in my opinion if you are driving you shouldn’t drink anything anyway) but you should be aware that the legal limit is lower here than in the UK.
-It is only 50 milligrammes of alcohol per 100 millilitres of blood here whereas in the UK it is 80 milligrammes.
+Of course, drunk driving is also illegal (and in my opinion, if you are driving, you shouldn’t drink anything anyway), but you should be aware that the legal limit is lower here than in the UK.
+It is only 50 milligrammes of alcohol per 100 millilitres of blood here, whereas in the UK, it is 80 milligrammes.

-So if you are going to have a drink be aware that you can only drink half the amount you can in the UK before you are over the limit.
+So if you will have a drink, be aware that you can only drink half the amount you can in the UK before you are over the limit.

 Don’t chance it.
-If you are driving stick to soft drinks or alcohol free beer (which is available in bars and restaurants everywhere here, unlike in the UK).
+If you are driving, stick to soft drinks or alcohol-free beer (available in bars and restaurants everywhere here, unlike in the UK).
 Ask for a “cerveza sin alcohol.”

 Laws particular to Fuerteventura (and Spain)

 There are some specific laws to be aware of here.
-While some of these things might also be illegal in the UK, and covered within the “Driving without due care and attention/careless driving” offence, it would have to be proven that your driving fell below the expected driving level of a competent driver in doing so.
+While some of these things might also be illegal in the UK, and covered within the “Driving without due care and attention/careless driving” offence, it would have to be proven that your driving fell below the expected driving level of a competent driver.

-Here they are specific offences (absolute offences) so if you were doing any of them no proof is needed to show it adversely affected your driving.
+Here, they are specific offences (absolute offences) so if you were doing any of them, no proof is needed to show it adversely affected your driving.
 You were doing it, so you are guilty.
-Fines will be issued for any of them, starting at 100€ and going up steeply.
+Fines will be issued for any of them, starting at 100€ and increasing steeply.

 Driving with an arm out of the window